fireproof-storage/call-ai/notes/rekey-impl.md

   // Default key from environment or config
   current: null as string | null,
   // The refresh endpoint URL - defaults to vibecode.garden
-  refreshEndpoint: 'https://vibecode.garden' as string | null,
+  refreshEndpoint: "https://vibecode.garden" as string | null,
   // Authentication token for refresh endpoint - defaults to use-vibes
-  refreshToken: 'use-vibes' as string | null,
+  refreshToken: "use-vibes" as string | null,
   // Flag to prevent concurrent refresh attempts
   isRefreshing: false,
   // Timestamp of last refresh attempt (to prevent too frequent refreshes)
   lastRefreshAttempt: 0,
   // Storage for key metadata (useful for future top-up implementation)
-  metadata: {} as Record<string, any>
+  metadata: {} as Record<string, any>,
 };
 ```